smeed652/ai-playbook/commands/sprint-complete.md

    - Include source sprint reference

    **For `[pattern]` items**:
-   - Add to appropriate cookbook file in `docs/cookbook/`
+   - Add to appropriate playbook file in `docs/playbook/`
    - Or create new pattern file if significant

    **For `[done]` items**: